What self-acceptance means and why we might have problems with it

 The most common words in this scenario are freak, stupid, ugly, jerk and so on.

-In some cases, self-hate can be caused, and you might be bewildered to hear it as I was, by plain laziness.
-If playing video games or watching TV the entire day and then, at the end of the day, cursing yourself for doing it, calling yourself a looser or complaining that life sucks and nothing ever changes in yours is your reality today, then no congratulations—the root of your problems with self-acceptance is plain laziness.
+In some cases, self-hate can be caused, and you might be bewildered to hear it, as I was, by plain laziness.
+If playing video games or watching TV the entire day and then, at the end of the day, cursing yourself for doing it, calling yourself a loser, or complaining that life sucks and nothing ever changes in yours is your reality today, then no congratulations—the root of your problems with self-acceptance is plain laziness.

 2. Lack of positive notions about yourself (life on gloomy London bridge)

 As a result, now you’re lacking any positive notions about yourself.
 You don’t feel like the worst person in the world, but you also don’t really know anything special or good about yourself either.
-These kind of people usually consider themselves plain and unremarkable.
+These kinds of people usually consider themselves plain and unremarkable.

 Now, whether it’s self-hate or lack of positive notions, self-acceptance is, first and foremost, a form of awareness and that’s exactly what we need to remember here.
-Unfortunately, what happens is when we have negative notions about ourselves, we hide them like a worldly treasure deep inside of our subconscious mind, letting it harden and grow profoundly into our very being.
-Those false notions become our truth at such deep level, that at times it gets almost impossible to distinguish them from real things and therefore change.
+Unfortunately, what happens is when we have negative notions about ourselves, we hide them like a worldly treasure deep inside of our subconscious mind, letting them harden and grow profoundly into our very being.
+Those false notions become our truth at such a deep level that at times it gets almost impossible to distinguish them from real things and therefore change.

 Whether out of fear or out of shame, we choose loneliness and suffering.
-Instead of sharing our thoughts and feelings, we disguise them by cheap, fussy jokes.
+Instead of sharing our thoughts and feelings, we disguise them with cheap, fussy jokes.
 Instead of questioning all these negative notions, planted in our minds like a weed, we learn to not notice them.

 Recommended action #1